Farmhouse Sinks

 4. Easy to soak pots and pans.
 An obvious advantage of the farmsink is its depth.
 Farmsinks are wide and deep and have just a single bowl so pretty much any pot or pan you have will easily fit inside.
 This makes it really easy to stack and soak pots and pans.

-Drawbacks of a Farmsink
+Of a Farmsink

 1. Farmsinks aren’t cheap.
 Farmsinks start at about $400 and go up to well over $2,000 depending on the style you choose.
 In comparison, a typical stainless steel undermount sink will typically cost around $200 – $400.